ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-31-git-diff-explained-understanding-code-differences-with-ease.md

 This argument compares your current branch with another branch, like "feature-branch."
 This is invaluable for understanding the differences between branches, especially before merging or when trying to identify conflicts.

-### "cached" or "staged" argument

-`git diff --cached`

-`git diff --staged`

-These commands shows only the changes that are staged for commit.
-This is helpful for reviewing staged changes before committing and confirming they're all ready to go.

 ### Using an external diff tool

 Sometimes, the default **Git diff** output might not be visually appealing or provide enough context.
-In these cases, you can use external diff tools to enhance your code comparison experience.
+In these cases, you can use external **diff tools** to enhance your code comparison experience.

 One popular external **diff tool** is [**Difftastic**][difft], a structural **diff tool** that compares files based on their syntax.

 To use **Difftastic**, you need to install it.
 You can check out instructions in the link above.
-After install it, you can configure **Git** to use it as the default external diff tool:
+After install it, you can configure **Git** to use it as the default external **diff tool**:

 {%- highlight sh -%}
 git config --global diff.external difft